 "Think Sushi, Think Sakae"

-Since the setting up of our very first Sakae Sushi outlet in 1997, we have grown to have over 100 outlets worldwide in Singapore, Malaysia, China, Philippines, Vietnam, Indonesia, USA and developed an outstanding portfolio of popular brands
+Since the setting up of our very first Sakae Sushi outlet in 1997, we have grown to have outlets worldwide in Singapore, Malaysia, China, Philippines, Vietnam, Indonesia, USA and developed an outstanding portfolio of popular brands

 Apart from using top quality ingredients, our sushi rice is also enriched with Vitamin E for our customers added health benefits.
 We also make frequent farm visits to ensure the safety and traceability of our food sources as ingredients such as our salmon is flown in on a regular basis.
 These initiatives have been recognised and the brand has been conferred numerous awards including the Singapore Promising Brand Award, CitiBusiness-SPBA Regional Brand Award, Singapore Innovation Award and Singapore Service Class.